 MB/s – MegaBytes per second

 Superior performance of JPEG 2000 decoding at batch mode

 For batch mode we've carried out performance measurements for JPEG 2000 decoding exactly with the same parameters as we used at single image mode.
 In the table below, you can find averaged results for the best series of measurements (each lasting 10 seconds).
 All results don't include host I/O latency (image loading to RAM from HDD/SSD and saving back).

 To get maximum performance at batch mode, we don't need very large images as for single image mode.
 For example, 4K image contains 4 times more pixels compared to 2K.
 It means that at batch mode we can expect that decoding time for 2K will be 4 times less than for 4K.
 In theory, if at single image mode we can do JPEG2000 decoding for 2K at 38 fps and for 4K at 15 fps, then it could be possible to achieve frame rate 15*4=60 fps for 2K decoding speed by processing 4 images with 2K resolution simultaneously, as a batch.
 We could expect even higher speedup using greater batch size, since at single image mode GPU is not completely occupied with 4K images and batch size for 2K is more than 4.
 If we also take into account simultaneous processing on both CPU and GPU, which is possible at batch mode, one could get additional acceleration for J2K decoding.

 JPEG2000 decoding benchmarks at batch mode

-We have published all info concerning time measurements, together with sample images, JPEG2000 parameters and hardware specifications to offer everyone an opportunity to reproduce our results and to check performance measurements of other J2K decoders at the same testing conditions.
-Our demo of fast J2K codec for Windows could be downloaded here.
+We have published all info concerning time measurements, together with sample images, JPEG2000 parameters and hardware specifications to offer everyone an opportunity to reproduce our results and to check performance measurements for other J2K decoders at the same testing conditions.
+Our demo for fast J2K codec for Windows could be downloaded here.